ALagoni97/blog-projects/graphql-backend-prisma/README.md

 So GraphQL

 ### Setup
-Initial setup from Apollo Server 4 with Typescript support.
+I have gone and followed Apollo Server 4 quickstart setup where we get a initial setup from Apollo Server 4 with Typescript support.
 ### Resolvers and GraphQL Type definitions
 ### Context and authorization
+### More complex queries and how Prisma handles them
 ### Maybe: Pagination
 ### Maybe: Versioning and CI flow
 ### Maybe: Fragments